I. Games: basic concepts

 It is not possible to create a game without awarding points in it.

 Number of attempts

-- You can choose how many attempts you want to allow the player to have in each challenge.
-You can also choose if you wish to help them with the most difficult questions or not.
+- You can choose how many attempts you want to allow the player to have for each challenge.
+You can also decide whether or not to help them with the most difficult questions.

-- If your challenge type is MCQ, the number of attempts should be smaller than the number of responses.
+- If your challenge type is MCQ (Multiple Choice Questions), the number of attempts should be fewer than the number of responses.

 - You can add an item that the player will collect if they complete the challenge:

 - a clue (person/object, text message, audio message) that will help them solve the final riddle,